 POLICE ENTRY REQUIREMENTS & ASSESSMENTS

 To be eligible to enter training at the Royal NZ Police College you will need to successfully complete a range of assessments and reach the 'candidate pool'.
-How long it takes to get there will depend on your motivation levels, readiness and strength as applicant.
+How long it takes to get there will depend on your motivation levels, readiness and strength as an applicant.
 In general it takes a minimum of 4-6 months to step through the recruitment process to reach the candidate pool.
 Reaching the candidate pool signals that you have the potential to become a cop and allows you to be considered for future wings at college.

 NZ POLICE RECRUITS FITNESS REQUIREMENTS